Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Illustrative examples

 \subsection{Discrete-flow control problem}

-In this section, we consider a discrete-flow control problem, which is formulated as a generalized potential integer games in \cite{sagratella17}, and discuss how our approach can complement the Gauss-Southwell (GS) algorithm \cite[Algorithm 1]{sagratella17}, which computes an $\varepsilon$-approximate equilibrium of the game \cite[Eq.
+consider a discrete-flow control problem, which is formulated as a generalized potential integer games in \cite{sagratella17}, and discuss how our approach can complement the Gauss-Southwell (GS) algorithm \cite[Algorithm 1]{sagratella17}, which computes an $\varepsilon$-approximate equilibrium of the game \cite[Eq.
 (3)]{sagratella17}.
 Specifically, we can obtain an initial point for the GS algorithm by computing a variational MS-GNE of the game using {Algorithm \ref{alg:BFoRB}}.

 To that end, first we need to reformulate the problem.
 In the formulation given in \cite[Section 2]{sagratella17}, the decision variable of each agent {(discrete flow, denoted by $a_i$)} is only integer and its mixed-strategy extension does not have a monotone pseudogradient because each agent is nonlinearly coupled in its cost function.
 As noted in Remark \ref{rem:cost_trick}, we can overcome this issue by reformulating the game as a mixed-integer one, as follows: